Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/with.md

 }
 ```

-This not only changes perspective, but it runs the code on every [instance](objects_and_instances.md) of the
+This both changes perspective, and runs the code on every [instance](objects_and_instances.md) of the
 object. `with oPlayer {...` code will run on every player.
 This is not usually what you want, so most with blocks begin
 with an `if` check involving `player_id`, to only run on friendly, or enemy instances.